Analysis - Euro zone advancing through obstacle course

 Whether for tactical reasons, out of national pride or fear of the political consequences, he is holding back on an application, possibly hoping he can get past October 21 regional elections and a late-October funding hump without outside aid.

-Rajoy is resisting German pressure for tougher additional policy conditions to be attached to any rescue programme, refusing to even consider cutting pensions, a key drag on Spanish finances.
+Rajoy is resisting German pressure for tougher additional policy conditions to be attached to any aid programme, refusing to consider cutting pensions, a key drag on Spanish finances.

 If Spain tries to tough it out, its risk premium over safe-haven German bonds could spike again as investors take fright.